AI-Pree/github-qrcode/README.md

 # Resume-data-matrix

-QR code generator for the resume to share on github profile page
+This project aims to generate QR codes for sharing your resume.